http-party/http-server/README.md

 `-p` Port to listen for connections on (defaults to 8080)

+`-u` User to switch to after starting (useful if starting as root to serve on ports < 1024)

+`-g` Group to switch to after starting (useful if starting as root to serve on ports < 1024)

 `-a` Address to bind to (defaults to '0.0.0.0')

 `-i` Display autoIndex (defaults to 'True')